What Is Course-Integrated Instruction?

 - Determine the most appropriate resources (print, electronic, AsULearn, web, etc.) for the instruction session.

-- Schedule library instruction when your students are working on their research assignments and are most motivated to learn.
+- Schedule library instruction when your students are working on their research assignments and are most motivated and receptive to learn.

-- Provide follow-up research assistance to your students after the library session via email or RAP sessions as needed.
+- Provide follow-up research assistance to your students after the library session via Ask a Librarian or RAP sessions as needed.

-- Create a Research Guide specifically for your course.
+- Create a Library Research Guide specifically for your course.

 A number of How-To Video Tutorials are available and can be embedded in your AsULearn course as an activity (see how-to ).
-For more information on having these tutorials and/or other resources please contact Megan Johnson (firstname.lastname@example.org ) or (828) 262.2823.
+For more information on having these tutorials and/or other resources please contact Kelly Rhodes McBride (email@example.com ) or (828) 262.2792.

 Requests for library instruction are submitted via the online Library Instruction Request Form .